-- 4.3 To support the Issues and Options stage, an Interim SA Report9 was produced voluntarily with the intention of informing this stage of preparation of the new Local Plan.
+3.3 To support the Issues and Options stage, an Interim SA Report6 was produced voluntarily with the intention of informing this stage of preparation of the new Local Plan.
 Specifically, the Interim SA Report presented an appraisal of a series of high-level approaches and alternatives (hereafter referred to as "options") which were evaluated as part of plan development.
-This was for the benefit of plan-makers tasked with selecting preferred options for the Local Plan and for consideration alongside the representations received during the consultation. - 4.4 The sets of options considered through the SA were as follows: - Options for reducing energy use and carbon emissions in new buildings. - Options for low carbon energy and renewable energy proposals. - Options for housing mix. - Options for affordable housing. - · Options for self and custom build.
+This was for the benefit of plan-makers tasked with selecting preferred options for the Local

-8 Rutland County Council (June 2022 - September 2022) Issues and Options Consultation
+5 Rutland County Council (June 2022 - September 2022) Issues and Options Consultation

-9 AECOM on behalf of Rutland County Council (October 2022) SA for the Rutland Local Plan, Interim SA Report: Options Appraisal Report
+6 AECOM on behalf of Rutland County Council (October 2022) SA for the Rutland Local Plan, Interim SA Report: Options Appraisal Report